HlustikP/Imagy/README.md

 If that doesnt help, try running the `node-gyp` commands in sequence: `node-gyp configure` and `node-gyp build`.
 - Problem: I linked everything and every library has been found by cmake but it still throws linker errors on Linux.
 > Solution: Try executing `ninja` with root privileges

+## TODO:
+- Expand the README
+- Implement more image manipulation options
+- Support more formats
+- Expose the libweb configs api to enable finetuning of animated images

 ## Attributions
 All images used for unit testing have their source credited [HERE](ATTRIBUTIONS.md)